Every Time I Try to Sharpen a Photo I Overdo It!

 Not wanting to overdo it, the settings that I normally use are;

-Obviously you can change this to suit your own needs but use this as a guideline and use the preview function to check your work while you work.
+Obviously you can change this to suit your own needs but use this as a guideline.
+Use the preview function to check your work while you work.
 With this particular image, due to the amount of detail, I wouldn’t normally sharpen it at all.
-Although, if for example I just wanted to sharpen the eye, I would select just that area at the very beginning of this exercise, feather it (select – feather) by 20-30 pixels and work on just that area.
+Although, if for example I just wanted to sharpen the eye, I would select just that area at the very beginning of this exercise, feather it (select - feather) by 20-30 pixels and work on just that area.

 Try this a few times and test the different settings at each stage to see how it affects each image that you sharpen.